30 Adjectives to Describe a Voice (with Meanings & Examples)

 Rough

-“You can’t stay here,” said a man in a low rough voice.
+“You can’t stay here,” the man said in a rough voice.

 Smooth